andreea-cazac/Crypto_Guide_React/README.md

 <p> EXPO_PUBLIC_STRIPE_PUBLIC_KEY=pk_test_51R1TfJ4gHyUjWEHad8KKs0w8q1msqh8iEWSirif59NCU7M4DE9rzgEbzJKPZTHoWxZCbxeM0vVp7NpEnYQxideL200Ehim3DC9 </p>

 These credentials are not sensitive since we are using testing methods for Stripe.

-The APK could not recognize the environment variables, this is why further than Login screen you will not be able to navigate.

 Locally using Expo Go and connecting via Expo Go app with your phone will work.